-In world filled with v-necks and skinny jeans, Matt is breath of fresh, distinguished air.
+In a world filled with v-necks and skinny jeans, Matt is breath of fresh, distinguished air.
 A button-up shirt, slacks and dress shoes are in heavy rotation in his wardrobe.
 On occasion, you will find him sporting jeans, but only a Friday, and that’s a rarity.
 If Matt is dressing for the job he wants, from the looks of it, his ambition is to run the company some day.
-And if that we’re to actually happen, you get the sense that he’d be a benevolent leader.
+And if that were to actually happen, you get the sense that he’d be a benevolent leader.
 So here’s to you, bossman.

 Years before he was gracing Paradowski with his business-casual attire, Matt was a bright-eyed freshman at the University of Missouri.
 Like many incoming students, Matt chose to visit his future school a few weeks before the fall semester to attend an expo featuring the various fraternities on campus.

 Matt approached this visit with skepticism.
 The stereotypes and stigmas often associated with Greek life were firmly embedded in his head causing him to not be optimistic that he’d find a frat that suited his desire for comradery, respect and a true brotherhood.
 Up to this point, he had primarily attended small catholic schools and thus, wanted the full experience of a public university.
 So any frat he’d consider joining needed to offer a richer, more meaningful college life.

 His first day of visiting houses was exactly what he expected, causing him to call home and tell his mother that he’d probably be leaving the expo early, this just wasn’t for him.
 But on the second day, he met the brothers from Kappa Sigma and felt an instant connection to the group.
 He immediately stopped looking at the remaining fraternities and began the process of joining this brotherhood.